 Reduce Your Risk of Infection

-There are general measures you can take to reduce your risk of getting the flu:
+There are general measures you can take to reduce your risk of getting or spreading the flu:

 It is also a good idea—as always—to get enough sleep, eat nutritious meals, drink plenty of water, engage in regular exercise, and find ways to manage stress in your life.
 This will keep your immune system strong throughout the cold and flu season.